YouthArts Mentorship

 Pritha Chakraborty

-Since then, she easily transitions between being a director, editor, and producer.
+Pritha Chakraborty is an independent filmmaker and a creative producer based out of India.
 Raised in small-town India, Pritha has a unique perspective on the politics of gender, geography, and class, which is often reflected in her works.
-Her tryst with documentaries further shapes her power of observation.
-Drawing on such experiences and her formal training as an editor, Pritha enjoys working with simpler narrative forms with nuanced and layered complexities that make up our everyday lives.
+Pritha enjoys working with simpler narrative forms with nuanced and layered complexities that make up our everyday lives.
+As the Lead Mentor at the filmmaking mentorship, she pushes curious young filmmakers from Govandi to explore and express what inspires them through the art of filmmaking.

 Anisha Sharma

+Anisha is an emerging documentary filmmaker with a background in storytelling, production, and community engagement.
 Over the past six years, Anisha has managed productions with Out of the Box Theatre Productions, worked as an Assistant Director in various production houses including The Viral Fever(TVF), and managed communities across diverse spaces in India.
+Currently, she serves as an Assistant Mentor at Recanteur, where she helps young storytellers in Govandi explore filmmaking as a tool for expression and change.

 Aritra Basu Roy